6 Ways Expats experience culture shock in Korea Photo: Academia.com

 And now, I feel like I look like them.

-1. Everywhere you look, there’s Korean signs you won’t be able to read or translate.
+1. Everywhere there are Korean signs you won’t be able to read or translate

 In the back of your brain, there’s a tiny alarm imagining that one of these signs, might be communicating something very important .
 What if you’re missing an important message?

 2. Mysterious foods: You can’t fathom some of the things in a Korean diet.

 Although I know Korean food can be delicious and healthy, I’m still trying to build a bridge to trust it.
 In Korea, there is a thing such as “too much information”.
 Walking around marketplaces and street fairs, you hit the shock of too much information.
 That information could scare you.

 3. Eating out is a workout if you’re vegetarian